seankennelly/seanKennellyITCareerSwitch/gazetteer/README.md

 ---

-## Learning Outcomes
+## Project Outline
 The brief for this project was to a creative an interactive gazetteer-style map web application, populated by geographical data pulled from APIs.
 The app needed to be responsive and pull data from a variety of sources to create an interesting end-user experience.
+Due to its highly interactive nature, I have concentrated on a minimalist design, encouraging users to explore the available controls to discover functionality.

 ## Installation
 To run the app locally, download the files and create a `config.php` file in `libraries/php`.
 This file will hold your API keys for the following APIs: